Hi there, welcome to my blog!

-I’m a geeky runner/cyclist who loves gear, apps and travelling.
-My Achilles heels are healthy eating and swimming.
+A geeky ultra-runner who dabbles in cycling and climbing; I love gear, apps and traveling.
+My Achilles heels are strength training and swimming.
 My other Achilles heel is my actual Achilles, which seems to be inclined to tendonitis.

 Want to get to know me even better?